codepath-collab/practice-problems/README.md

 <strong>posting a solution?</strong>

-- preface it with your initials (e.g. ap_deleteNode)
+- preface it with your initials (e.g. ap-reverse-linked-list or ap_reverseLinkedList or apReverseLinkedList, or whatever you want)
 - post any questions/concerns with the code problem in the discussion tab
 - update and delete files as many times as you'd like